xCrozzz/Fisch-simple-macro/README.md

 # Fisch-simple-macro

-update out still only shake
+update out still only shake Make sure there isn't any other gui, then shake.
+After the shake minigame is finished, make sure to press F1 to stop the script because it won't do the second minigame.

 F1 to enable f3 to term